donovancham/sitcoin/docgen/docs/NFTMarket.md

 ```

-To emit event when item is sold on the market
+To emit event when item is sold on the market.

 ## MarketItemUnlisted